 Hi everyone!
 Today we’ll discuss a bit of the genealogy of Baru trees.
-A lot of people ask how close they are to other legumes or even tree nuts.
+A lot of people ask how close they are to other Legumes, particularly peanuts and soy, or even tree nuts due to allergy concerns.
+Is baru cross-allergenic towards peanut and tree nut sensitive people?

-Well, the answer is: not a lot.
-Our baru branch, Dipterygeae, is one of the basal tribes of the Papilionoid or Fabaceae family (also known as Legumes), and a relatively unspecialized one.
-One could say baru is an “ancient” or “primitive” Legume!
-Check out the graph below to understand the path:
+Our baru branch, Dipterygeae, is one of the basal tribes of the Papilionoid or Fabaceae family (the Legumes mega-branch).
+Dipterygeae branched out really early, and one could say baru is an “ancient” or “primitive” Legume!
+Check out the graph below to understand their branching:

-Later in the evolution tree, you can find more traditional Legumes, such as peanuts and soy, phylogenetically “more recent” (~50 million years) in comparison to baru (~60 million years ago).
+You can see more familiar Legumes, such as peanuts and soy, sharing a common ancestry and being phylogenetically “more recent” (~50 million years) in comparison to baru (~60 million years ago).

-“Tree nuts” is an umbrella term that involves species from mainly Fagaceae (walnuts and hazelnuts), but also other orders Rosaceae (almonds), Sapindaceae (cashews) and Ericaceae (Brazil nuts), and those have very little to do with Dipterygeae other than sprouting from the ground and having flowers and seeds.
+“Tree nut” is an umbrella term that includes species from mainly Fagaceae (walnuts and hazelnuts), but also orders Rosaceae (almonds), Sapindaceae (cashews) and Ericaceae (Brazil nuts).
+Other than sprouting from the ground, they have no relation with Dipterygeae or even Papilionoid, with distinct fruits (or not even), very different seeds and distinct physiologies.

 Did you know?
 Baru Baron’s baru seeds are certified peanut-free and nut-free!